LiorMichaeli/Font-Recognition-in-Images/README.md

 To download the data for the project, follow these simple steps:
 1. Go to the Google Drive Link file in the data folder.
 2. Go the the link in the Google Drive Link file.
-3. Go to data folder and download from this folder the train.h5 and test.h5 files.
+3. Go to the data folder and download from this folder the train.h5 and test.h5 files.
-4. Put these files in the data folder(The data folder of the project, where the Google Drive Link file located).
+4. Put these files in the data folder(The data folder of the project, where the Google Drive Link file is located).

 ### Download models weights